alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 *Insert Mouad images here*

-But, it doesn't mean that Google had replaced all the URLs in its index by the HTTPS version.
+However, that doesn't mean that Google had replaced all the URLs in its index by the HTTPS version.
 It simply means that it continued to crawl using HTTP and was redirected to HTTPS.
 We noticed the HTTPS version of the main pages appeared in Google results **one day after the switch**.
 Then, around **80% of the indexed pages** had been replaced after 1 month.
 The deeper pages had been replaced in the Google index after about 3 months.